jupyter-book/jupyter-book/docs/upgrade.md

 - **Themes**: See the MyST theme documentation
 - **Build hooks**: Use MyST plugins

-In some cases, functionality may not yet exist in the MyST engine that does exist in Sphinx.
+In some cases, functionality may _not_ yet exist in the MyST engine that _does_ exist in Sphinx.
-In this case, ask in our [discussion forum](https://github.com/orgs/jupyter-book/discussions).
+In this case, ask in our [discussion forum](https://github.com/orgs/jupyter-book/discussions) or on [Discord](https://discord.mystmd.org).

 ### My build is failing after upgrading.
 What should I do?